335015939hi/dumbos-platform_hardware_interfaces/automotive/remoteaccess/test_grpc_server/README.md

 ## How to build and test the test wakeup client using one car emulator.

-In this test setup we will use one google car emulator (sdk_car_x86_64-userdebug).
+In this test setup we will use one car emulator (sdk_car_x86_64-userdebug).
 We assume both the TCU and the remote access HAL runs on the same Android system, and they communicate through local loopback interface.